 Desmotec-Kraftmessplatte

-Analysis & training with the Desmotec force plate
+Analysis & Training with the Desmotec Force Plate

 What we test and train with the Desmotec plate:

-• Strength development & force distribution:
+• Force development & force distribution:

-• Standing stability & body symmetry:
+• Stability and body symmetry:

-• Balance & Reaction Ability:
+• Balance & Reaction Time:

 • Jump height & explosive power: